Skip to Content

 Hey there, Streetsblog readers.
 After introducing our new Map of 2024 CDOT Bikeway Installations on Monday, I put it to use Tuesday afternoon.
 I visited our first round of Chicago Department of Transportation projects that have been completed this year, or are currently underway, based on CDOT's Planned Bike Projects spreadsheet.

 As was the case with Bike Lane Week last year, my goal is not to pedal the entire length of every route.
-Instead, I'm trying to get some idea of what the new facility is like.
+Instead, I'm just trying to get some idea of what each new facility is like.

-I planned to attend a Tuesday evening public meeting on Evanston's Chicago Avenue project, which calls for extending the suburb's Chicago Avenue protected bike lane.
-The hearing took place at Robert Crown Community Center, 1801 Main St. Therefore, I planned Tueday's Bike Lane Week trip to take me from Streetsblog Chicago HQ in Uptown, to the north-of-the-border hearing, and back again.
+I planned to attend a Tuesday evening public meeting on Evanston's Chicago Avenue project, which calls for extending the suburb's Chicago Avenue protected bike lane south to the city of Chicago border.
+The hearing took place at Robert Crown Community Center, 1801 Main St. Therefore, I planned Tuesday's Bike Lane Fest trip to take me from Streetsblog Chicago HQ in Uptown, to the north-of-the-border hearing, and back again.
 I'll post a writeup the PBL meeting in the near future.

 The installed or in-progress Far North Side bikeways I checked out Tuesday.
-Green = protected bike lane, blue = Neighborhood Greenway side-street route, red = non-protected bike lane.
+Green = protected bike lanes, blue = Neighborhood Greenway side-street route, red = non-protected bike lanes.
 Image: John Greenfield via Google Maps

 Below is a relatively concise roundup of what I saw on Tuesday.
-I took all the photos and short the video.
-If there's no image but just a quick description of a new bikeway in bold that's linked, just click on that text and you'll be taken to our previous article that talks about the project.
+I took all the photos and shot the video.
+If there's no image but just a quick description of a new bikeway in bold that's linked, just click on that text, and you'll be taken to our previous article that talks about the project.

-Leland Neighborhood Greenway in Uptown and Lincoln Square, underway
+Neighborhood Greenway (NG) on Leland in Uptown and Lincoln Square, classified by CDOT as "underway"

-NG on Leland in Uptown and Lincoln Square, looking west from Clark, underway.
+NG on Leland in Uptown and Lincoln Square, looking west from Clark.
 Learn more about the project here.

 New curb bump-out at Leland/Leavitt, looking west.
-There were many along the corridor.
+There are many along this corridor.

-The plan for the Leland NG on the Western and Lincoln.
-It doesn't appear that much progress has been made on this segment yet, or a block-lock of Virginia at the west end of Leland.
+The plan for the new Leland NG's two-way protected bike lane segment between Western and Lincoln, where Leland is a main street.
+It doesn't appear that much progress has been made on this segment yet, or the block-long of Virginia at the west end of Leland.
 Image: CDOT

 Looking west on Leland at Western.